folbricht/routedns/doc/configuration.md

 ### Response Blocklist

 Rather than filtering queries, response blocklists evaluate the response to a query and block anything that matches a filter-rule.
-There are two kinds of response blocklists: `response-blocklist-cidr` and `response-blocklist-name`.
+There are two kinds of response blocklists: `response-blocklist-ip` and `response-blocklist-name`.

-- `response-blocklist-cidr` blocks backed on IP networks (in CIDR notation) on A or AAAA responses.
+- `response-blocklist-ip` blocks backed on IP addresses in the response, by network IP (in CIDR notation) or geographical location.
 - `response-blocklist-name` filters based on domain names in CNAME, MX, NS, PRT and SRV records.

 #### Configuration

 The configuration options of response blocklists are very similar to that of [query blocklists](#Query-Blocklist) with the exception of the `allowlists-*` options which are not supported in response blocklists.

-Query blocklists are instantiated with `type = "response-blocklist-cidr"` or `type = "response-blocklist-name"` in the groups section of the configuration.
+Query blocklists are instantiated with `type = "response-blocklist-ip"` or `type = "response-blocklist-name"` in the groups section of the configuration.

 Options:

 - `resolvers` - Array of upstream resolvers, only one is supported.
 - `blocklist-resolver` - Alternative resolver for responses matching a rule, the query will be re-sent to this resolver.
 Optional.
 - `blocklist-format` - The format the blocklist is provided in.
 Only used if `blocklist-source` is not provided.
+  - For `response-blocklist-ip`, the value can be `cidr`, or `location`.
+Defaults to `cidr`.
-Can be `regexp`, `domain`, or `hosts`.
+  - For `response-blocklist-name`, the value can be `regexp`, `domain`, or `hosts`.
 Defaults to `regexp`.
 - `blocklist-refresh` - Time interval (in seconds) in which external (remote or local) blocklists are reloaded.
 Optional.
 - `blocklist-source` - An array of blocklists, each with `format` and `source`.
-- `filter` - If set to `true` in `response-blocklist-cidr`, matching records will be removed from responses rather than the whole response.
+- `filter` - If set to `true` in `response-blocklist-ip`, matching records will be removed from responses rather than the whole response.
 If there is no answer record left after applying the filter, NXDOMAIN will be returned.
+- `location-db` - If location-based IP blocking is used, this specifies the GeoIP data file to load.
+Optional.
+Defaults to /usr/share/GeoIP/GeoLite2-City.mmdb

+Location-based blocking requires a list of GeoName IDs of geographical entities (Continent, Country, City or Subdivision) and the GeoName ID, like `2750405` for Netherlands.
+The GeoName ID can be looked up in [https://www.geonames.org/](https://www.geonames.org/).
+Locations are read from a MAXMIND GeoIP2 database that either has to be present in `/usr/share/GeoIP/GeoLite2-City.mmdb` or is configured with the `location-db` option.

 Examples: